katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 You may have noticed some of the spatial data referenced above are a bit vague, e.g. "soil plot 2, 4th depth below the surface."

-How to get spatial data and what to do with it depends on which type of data you're working with.
+This section describes how to get spatial data and what to do with it depends on which type of data you're working with.

 #### Instrumentation data (both aquatic and terrestrial)